SoumiDas/VTruST/README.md

 # VTruST

-This is the code repository for our paper 'VTruST : Controllable value function based subset selection for Data-Centric Trustworthy AI'.
+This is the code repository for our paper 'VTruST : Controllable value function based subset selection for Data-Centric Trustworthy AI' that has been accepted at DMLR@ICLR.

 # Getting Started